 Red was a twenty-five-year-old salesman and occasional saxophone player, with a wife, Harriette, and 4-month-old baby daughter at home.
 The couple married on November 28, 1945.
 They lived in a bungalow court in one of L.A.’s many suburbs.

-Maybe his injury was part of what made it difficult for him to adjust to marriage and parenthood.
+Maybe his injury made it difficult for him to adjust to marriage and parenthood.
 He said that he and Harriette had “some misunderstandings.”
 Restless and feeling unsure about his decision to marry, Red decided to “make a little test to see if I were still in love with my wife.”
 The woman Red used to test his love was twenty-two-year-old Elizabeth Short.

-Red traveled for his job and it was on a trip to San Diego that he met Elizabeth Short.
+Red traveled for his job and it was on a trip to San Diego that he met Elizabeth.
 She was standing on a street corner and appeared to need a ride.
 At first, she seemed reluctant to get into his car.
 But in an instant, she changed her mind and got in.
-She introduced herself as Beth Short and they struck up a conversation.
+She introduced herself as Beth Short, and they struck up a conversation.
 When Red returned to Los Angeles, the two corresponded.

-Elvera and Dorothy grew tired of Beth’s couch surfing and contributing nothing to the household.
-She did not even pay for groceries.
+Weeks passed, and Elvera and Dorothy grew tired of Beth’s couch surfing and contributing nothing to the household.
+She didn’t even pay for groceries.
 She received a money order for $100 from a former boyfriend, Gordon Fickling, yet she spent much of her time compulsively writing letters, many of which she never sent.